 This is another point that cannot be overemphasized, and I’ve repeated this quite a few times in other articles.
 Note that the title here is about owning a good piano, not just recording on one, because there is a difference recording on good piano that you own and just recording on a good piano without owning one.

 One of the biggest advantages of the performance grade exams is that you can record on your own piano.
 For face-to-face exams, students would be examined in an exam studio on an unfamiliar piano.
 So in order to do better for the exams, many students book the exam studio to practice on the piano (which may be worse than their own piano at home) just to get used to the piano.
-For a face-to-face exam, all students taking at the same exam centre are examined on the same piano, so if the piano is not so good, the examiner may give some slack to your marks.
+For a face-to-face exam, all students taking at the same exam centre are examined on the same piano, so if the piano is not so good (and the examiner knows it as he/she would have played on it him/herself), the examiner may give some slack to your marks.

 Disclaimer: I cannot guarantee that the points above can help you to get a distinction, as there may still be some external factors that you cannot control – like having a strict examiner.
 However, it will at least help you get better in your playing.
 Good luck for your exams!